Student Spotlight - MLIS Master of Library and Information Studies

 I am so grateful for the program.
 Online learning with live classes worked perfectly for me.
 I was able to keep an eye on my children without the need for babysitters, and it kept me on track because it was so similar to traditional classroom study.
 Visiting the University for orientation made me feel like I was part of the Alabama tradition, and I still support the Tide to this day!

-I now work for the same library where I interned and am the happiest I have ever been in my career.
-I just celebrated four years with the library.
+Now, I work for the same library where I interned and have never been happier in my career.
 Without UA I would not be financially independent nor have a job that I love.
 I am so grateful for my experience with The University of Alabama.
 Thank you so much and Roll Tide!

 Florence, Alabama native Amber Murray's love of libraries developed at a very young age.
 The local library in her rural community was her opportunity to explore other people, places and cultures that, otherwise, she would not have been able to experience.

 “Information technologies have changed quite a bit since then and libraries have evolved with them.
 Now, with an abundance of information readily available, it can be difficult to sort through and find fact-based information.
-The Master of Library Science and Information Studies program has taught me how to perform better research and how to connect others with quality information through materials and services,” she said.
+The MLIS program taught me how to perform better research and how to connect others with quality information through materials and services,” she said.

 However, an MLIS wasn't always something Amber had considered.
 At least, not until a conversation with a friend who was a recent graduate of UA's MLIS program.
-But when she began researching degree programs, she realized she faced a few obstacles: How would she attend class and work full-time, especially without a university nearby?
+But when she began researching degree programs, she realized there were a few obstacles: How would she attend class and work full-time, without a university nearby?
 How did she know she was earning a quality degree?
-Could she do it all?

-“I considered a couple of other nearby programs but this one is accredited by the American Library Association, which employers will be looking for on a resume.
+“I considered a couple of other nearby programs but this one is accredited by the American Library Association, which employers look for on a resume.
 It has also been ranked in the top 20 programs in the nation.
-UA's MLIS program gives students the choice to attend fully on-campus, online, or a hybrid of the two.
+UA's MLIS program gives students the choice to attend on-campus, online or a hybrid of the two.
 I appreciated that there were options available for students with different schedules and learning styles.”